tourshi/plex_debrid/README.md

 Here's a [detailed guide / walkthrough](https://elfhosted.com/guides/media/stream-from-real-debrid-with-plex/)

+## Can I use it without ElfHosted?

+Yes, of course :) You can use it just like the original, but you're "on your own", support-wise!

+One variation to note is that you'll need to set the ENV vars `CLIENT_ID` and `CLIENT_SECRET` to your own Trakt auth credentials.
+The ones in the original itstoggle repo expired and have not been refreshed.
+If you don't care to use Trackt, just set them to something non-null so that the script won't error out.

 ## Improvements

 * ✅ Support [ElfHosted internal URLs](https://elfhosted.com/how-to/connect-apps/) for [Plex](https://elfhosted.com/app/plex/), [Jellyfin](https://elfhosted.com/app/jellyfin/), [Overseerr](https://elfhosted.com/app/overseerr/), [Jackett](https://elfhosted.com/app/jackett/), [Prowlarr](https://elfhosted.com/app/prowlarr/) by default.